icopy-site/awesome/docs/awesome/awesome-graphql.md

 * [GraphQL Metrics](https://github.com/Workpop/graphql-utils/tree/master/packages/graphql-metrics) - instrument GraphQL resolvers, logging response times and statuses (if there was an error or not) to the console as well as to InfluxDB.
 * [GraphQL Rover](https://github.com/Brbb/graphql-rover) - GraphQL schema interactive navigation, rearrange nodes, search and explore types and fields.
 * [json-graphql-server](https://github.com/marmelab/json-graphql-server) - Get a full fake GraphQL API with zero coding in less than 30 seconds, based on a JSON data file.
-* [Insomnia](https://insomnia.rest/) - An full-featured API client with first-party GraphQL query editor
+* [Insomnia](https://insomnia.rest/) - A full-featured API client with first-party GraphQL query editor
 * [Prisma](https://github.com/prisma/prisma) - Turn your database into a GraphQL API.
 Prisma lets you design your data model and have a production ready GraphQL API online in minutes.
 * [tuql](https://github.com/bradleyboy/tuql) - Automatically create a GraphQL server from any sqlite database.
 * [Bit](https://github.com/teambit/bit) - Organize GraphQL API as components to be consumed with NPM or modified from any project ([example](https://bit.dev/giladshoham/github-graphql)).